DistributedSystemsGroup/zoe/docs/install.rst

 1. Clone the zoe repository
 2. Install Python package dependencies: ``pip3 install -r requirements.txt``
-3. Create new configuration files for the scheduler and the observer (:ref:`config_file`)
+3. Create new configuration files for the master and the observer (:ref:`config_file`)
 4. Setup supervisor to manage Zoe processes: in the ``scripts/supervisor/`` directory you can find the configuration file for supervisor.
 You need to modify the paths to point to where you cloned Zoe and the user (Zoe does not need special privileges).
 5. Start running applications using the command-line client! (the web interface will be coming soon)